 The culinary traditions of Sardinia combine the contributions of different Mediterranean cultures over the course of thousands of years.
 The dramatic coastline and rugged landscape have shaped the type of produce available across the island.
 As the center of commercial sailing routes around the Mediterranean, Sardinia’s ancient culinary heritage dates back to 1500 BC, with elements influenced by the Phoenicians, Carthaginians, Greeks, Romans, and Vandals.
 Typical dishes capture the mild climate, strong winds, skilled fishers, and agrarian customs that speak to Italy’s reunification.

-The regions of Italy celebrate their heritage through their cuisine, whether representing the Roman Empire or the Renaissance, Arab influence or French trade.
-With local and seasonal ingredients that constantly highlight tradition while embracing transitioning recipes, you can explore the culinary treasures of Italy and find inspiration for your next trip with Zicasso’s Italy Travel Guide.
-Speak with an Italy travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.
+With local and seasonal ingredients that constantly highlight tradition, while embracing transitioning recipes, you can explore the culinary treasures of Italy and find inspiration for your next trip with our Italy travel guide.
+Or start planning your visit with our Italy food tours and vacation packages.